SYSTEM: ONLINE

 7. RTL-SDR Blog V3 Software-Defined Radio Kit

-What it does: Streams raw IQ samples from roughly 500 kHz to 1.75 GHz into your computer, where software (SDR#, GQRX, SDR++) decodes whatever protocol you point it at.
-Amazon's Choice, 6,400+ reviews at 4.5 stars.
+What it does: One USB stick that turns your laptop into a scanner, an aircraft tracker, a ham radio, and a weather-satellite receiver.
+Streams raw IQ samples from roughly 500 kHz to 1.766 GHz into your computer, where free software (SDR#, GQRX, SDR++) decodes whatever protocol you point it at.
+6,400+ reviews at 4.4 stars.
+The single most transformative piece of hobbyist RF hardware ever sold.

-RTL-SDR Blog V3 Kit on Amazon.
+Get the RTL-SDR Blog V3 Kit on Amazon

 8. Hero Privacy Pen (RF / Camera / GPS Detector)